Pramod858/Terraform-RDS/README.md

 - `provider.tf`: Contains the AWS provider configuration.
 - `backend.tf`: Configures the backend for Terraform state storage in an S3 bucket.
 - `variables.tf`: Defines all the input variables used in the Terraform scripts.
-- `vpc.tf`: Configures VPC and subnet resources, with Internet Gateway, NAT Gateway, and route tables.
+- `vpc.tf`: Configures VPC and subnet resources with an Internet Gateway, NAT Gateway, and route tables.
 - `security.tf`: Defines security groups.
 - `instance.tf`: Defines EC2 instance launch configuration.
 - `rds.tf`: Configures the RDS Aurora MySQL cluster and its instances.